-Occupational therapists are trained professionals who strive to ensure that people of all ages are participating in life to their fullest capacity.
-OTs work with children who have trouble controlling their saliva through sensory treatment, or oral-motor strengthening treatment.
+Occupational therapists are trained professionals who work with people of all ages to facilitate participating in daily living activities.
+Occupational therapists can work with children who have trouble controlling their saliva through addressing sensory processing and/or oral-motor strengthening treatment.

 What Can I do at Home?

-Consulting with a trained professional, whether it be an occupational therapist, a speech pathologist, or your child’s pediatrician, is the first step in determining if any sort of formal or informal intervention may be necessary to reduce your child’s drooling.
-But there are things you can do at home to help increase your child’s oral sensations to encourage control of their saliva:
+Treatment options should be tailored to a child’s specific needs and may require further evaluation from an occupational therapist or speech therapist.
+Consulting with a trained professional is the first step in determining if any sort of formal or informal intervention may be necessary to reduce your child’s drooling.
+But there are things you can do at home to help increase your child’s control of their saliva:

-• Try an electric toothbrush!
-This oral stimulation may help “wake up” their mouths, making them more aware of it.
+- Try an electric toothbrush.
+This oral stimulation may help “wake up” the sensory receptors in the mouth, increasing sensitivity to make a child more aware of their drooling.